JohanGustavNilsson/chess_game/README.md

 # chess_game
-Trying to build a chess game in github pages
+Built a simple chess game where everything is run from a single index file.
+The solution is probably suboptimal, i just wrote it for experimental puposes.